Sweet Dog

 What should you do if your dog has heatstroke?

-Cool first, transport second.
-Move them into the shade, wet them down generously with cool water (never ice-cold), add moving air, then head to the vet, cooling them along the way.
-Don't waste time: it's the delay in cooling that puts them in danger.
+Cool first, travel second.
+Move him into the shade, soak him generously with cool water, add moving air, then head to the vet while carrying on cooling him on the way.
+Don't lose time: it is the delay in cooling that puts his life at risk.

 How can you recognise heatstroke in a dog?

-Heavy panting that won't settle, bright red gums, thick drool, then staggering, vomiting or lethargy.
-Go by the signs, not the thermometer: this isn't a fever.
-At the first signs, cool them down and call the vet.
+Heavy panting that does not settle, bright red gums, thick drool, then staggering, vomiting or listlessness.
+Trust the signs, not the thermometer: this is not a fever.
+From the very first signs, cool him down and ring the vet.

 How can you prevent heatstroke in a dog?

-Walks early in the morning and late in the evening, never alone in the car, shade and cool water freely available, and ease off on exertion when it's hot.
-The ground test (the back of your hand on the tarmac for 5 to 7 seconds) also prevents burnt pads.
+Walks early in the morning and late in the evening, never alone in the car, shade and cool water as much as he wants, and ease off on exercise when it is hot.
+The ground test (the back of your hand on the tarmac for 5 to 7 seconds) also spares him burnt pads.

 Should you see a vet if your dog seems to have recovered from heatstroke?